-Modelling commissioned by Stroke Foundation, and undertaken by Deloitte Access Economics, has shown that if the endovascular thrombectomy rate in the Australian population was increased from its current rate of 3 percent to a target rate of 10 percent, the potential savings from meeting this benchmark in 2020 were estimated to be \$455 million over five years (in net present value terms).
+Modelling commissioned by Stroke Foundation, and undertaken by Deloitte Access Economics, has shown that if the endovascular thrombectomy rate in the Australian population was increased from its current rate of 3 percent to a target rate of 10 percent, the potential savings from meeting this benchmark in 2020 were estimated to be \$455 million over five years (in net present value terms).12

 An increase in the endovascular thrombectomy rate would mean more patients who might otherwise require a lifetime of disability support being able to live independently, return to work, and resume social and community participation.
-These benefits and the accompanying cost savings would accrue to individual survivors of stroke and their families and carers, as well as Federal and State and Territory governments, employers, and society more broadly.9
+These benefits and the accompanying cost savings would accrue to individual survivors of stroke and their families and carers, as well as federal and state and territory governments, employers, and society more broadly.12

-Endovascular thrombectomy is a highly effective treatment with evidence of benefit in selected patients with large vessel occlusion, 10 but it requires highly specialised teams, and is restricted to comprehensive stroke centres.
-In Queensland, endovascular thrombectomy is provided to 8 percent of all reported ischaemic stroke patients, while thrombolysis is provided to 7 percent of all reported ischaemic stroke patients.8 The Queensland Government's investment in the 24/7 Endovascular Thrombectomy Service for North Queensland represents a huge step forward in reducing the number of patients from North and North West Queensland that require long-distance transfers to the South East of the state in order to access endovascular thrombectomy.
+Endovascular thrombectomy is a highly effective treatment with evidence of benefit in selected patients with large vessel occlusion, 13 but it requires highly specialised teams, and is restricted to comprehensive stroke centres.
+Notably, there are currently no endovascular thrombectomy-capable centres in the Northern Territory, and eligible patients are transported to Adelaide for treatment.
+Thrombolysis treatment is provided to 9 percent of all reported ischaemic stroke patients in the Northern Territory.
+11